MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-hyperlink-method.md

 At runtime, a new tab is opened in the same browser window where [!INCLUDE[d365_bus_central_md](../../includes/d365_bus_central_md.md)] is running.

+The `HyperLink` method works with different protocols and file types as along as the syntax is valid.

+> [!NOTE]
-The HyperLink method works with different protocols and file types as along as the syntax is valid.
-When using the *file://* protocol to open a file, the file should be stored on a network file share, not locally; otherwise the file will not open<!--NAV in the [!INCLUDE[nav_web](includes/nav_web_md.md)]-->.
+> When using the *file://* protocol to open a file, the file should be stored on a network file share, not locally; otherwise the file will not open<!--NAV in the [!INCLUDE[nav_web](includes/nav_web_md.md)]-->.
 Browsers block hyperlinks to files from a web page for security reasons and the hyperlink must be manually copied and pasted into a manually opened tab page.

 The HyperLink method does not work on NAS services.